ecyoung3/FRHEED/README.md

 ## License

 This project is licensed under the GNU General Public License.
-Please see [LICENSE](https://github.com/ecyoung3/FRHEED/blob/master/LICENSE) for details.
+Please see the [LICENSE](https://github.com/ecyoung3/FRHEED/blob/master/LICENSE) for details.

 ## Acknowledgments